The Best European WordPress Hosting in 2023 🇪🇺

 Selection Criteria & Choosing Your Hosting

-Here’s some of the key considerations to think about when deciding which host is for you:
+Here are some of the key considerations to think about when deciding which host is for you:

 • Location – as we talked about already, one key problem we see is businesses targeting Europe and the UK but hosting in the US.
 This will make your site 1-2 seconds slower for most visitors – if you’re targeting the EU you need to be hosted there ideally.

 • Type of site you’re hosting – a Woocommerce site doing hundreds or thousands of visits a day is very different to a local business website.
-Some hosting, like WPX is not well suited to Woocommerce.
+Some hosting, like WPX, is not well suited to Woocommerce.

-• Volume and type of traffic you’re getting – if you’re getting a ton of traffic or large traffic spikes you’re going to need high performance hosting to be able to deal with that
+• Volume and type of traffic you’re getting – if you’re getting a ton of traffic or large traffic spikes you’re going to need high-performance hosting to be able to deal with that

-• Backups – most hosting has some sort of backup but is it hourly, daily, weekly and can you keep a copy of your backups?
+• Backups – most hosting has some sort of backup but is it hourly, daily, or weekly and can you keep a copy of your backups?
 Can you restore directly or do you have to log a ticket?
 Do you have to restore the entire site or can you restore just a single file?

 • Storage space – a simple one, you need enough storage space to host your site.
-More image heavy sites typically will need more space
+More image-heavy sites typically will need more space

 • Migration – who’s handling the migration?
 Are you going to do it?
 Is it free or DIY?

-• Traffic limits – nobody wants to manage bandwidth and traffic limits, a mid size Woocommerce site can easily chew through 300-500gb of data in a month so make sure if there are traffic limits you won’t wake up to your site offline because you had too much traffic
+• Traffic limits – nobody wants to manage bandwidth and traffic limits, a mid-size Woocommerce site can easily chew through 300-500 GB of data in a month so make sure if there are traffic limits you won’t wake up to your site offline because you had too much traffic

-• Patching and updates – some hosts offer basic automated patching, some offer fully intelligent AI patching, what is your patching strategy?
+• Patching and updates – some hosts offer basic automated patching, and some offer fully intelligent AI patching, what is your patching strategy?

 • Email hosting – we strongly recommend you do not host email where your website is as a provider outage (yes everyone has them), will take out email and web hosting.
-Generally you’ll be best off using a dedicated email provider like Google Gsuite or Office 365
+Generally, you’ll be best off using a dedicated email provider like Google Gsuite or Office 365

 • Number of sites you’re hosting – do you need to host just one site or several?
-Some plans offer just a single site and if you’re hosting multiple sites, remember bandwidth, storage and resources are going to be split between them
+Some plans offer just a single site and if you’re hosting multiple sites, remember bandwidth, storage, and resources are going to be split between them

-• Your support expectation – most hosts offer 24/7 livechat but many just offer basic support, what’s your support expectation?
+• Your support expectation – most hosts offer 24/7 live chat but many just offer basic support, what’s your support expectation?

-• Price – of course price is a consideration but with hosting you tend to get what you pay for.
+• Price – of course, price is a consideration but with hosting you tend to get what you pay for.
 Expecting to run a business on hosting that costs less than a cup of coffee is a ridiculous expectation.

 • Currency – similar to price this may be a consideration.
 Currency fluctuations and foreign exchange fees charged by credit card providers can impact the overall cost.